PH: (03) 855 44 339

 There is new material presented each week.
 However, we are not there to entertain, we want everybody joining in.
 We ask all parents to join in...sing together (no solos) and help create a singing and dancing community.
 Together we will immerse the children in music.
 Children learn music best through song, play and dance.

-Yes, we welcome older/younger siblings of the children registered for class.
+Yes, we welcome older/younger siblings of the children registered for class, but please note that bookings are essential.

 Ideally, children of differing ages should be registered in the individual age-specific class to get the most out of the classes.
 We recognise that this is not always possible, so please ask us about which age group might be the most suitable if you are bringing children of different ages.